MSN in Nursing Leadership

 What if decide I want to pursue a specialty track after I’ve started the program?

-If you choose to pursue one of the optional specialization tracks in nursing education or informatics, you still have time!
+If you choose to pursue one of the optional specialty tracks in Nursing Education or Informatics, you still have time!
 You can make that switch until the end of your first semester.

 Do you provide clinical placements for MSN-NL students?